bibliosansfrontieres/doc-ideascube-hardware/pages/04.administrator/02.reset/default.en.md

 I can be useful to reset the device if the operating system does not work as expected.

-Theire is two ways to reset the device : soft reset and hard reset
+Two method are available to reset the device : soft reset and hard reset

 ## Soft reset
 The [following bash script](https://github.com/bibliosansfrontieres/ideascube-deploy/raw/master/reset.sh) reset "softly" the device.
 This script can not fix any damaged operating system.